An electrical fuse is the simplest current interrupting device for protection against excessive current.

 - It is expensive to replace as compared to the rewirable fuse.

 - Delayed in the restoration of service if there is no available cartridge at the time of interruption.

 - Overheating of the adjacent contacts is possible during the operation of the fuse.

 High Rupturing Capacity (H.R.C)

-Sometimes called the totally enclosed fuse, the high rupturing capacity is a type of cartridge fuse, specially designed for extremely rapid operation with heavy loads.
-High rupturing capacity fuses were introduced as a results of increased number of electrical installation network which also increased the demand of electricity.
+Sometimes called the enclosed fuse, the high rupturing capacity is a type of cartridge fuse, specially designed for extremely rapid operation with heavy electrical loads.
+High rupturing capacity fuses were introduced as a result of the increased number of electrical installation networks which also increased the electricity demand.